 There are a few reasons why this date makes sense.

 - Kids Will Be Out of High School: My wife and I often fantasize about being snowbirds during the cold winter months.
 We love living in St. Louis most of the time.
 Spring and fall are beautiful around here.
-Summer means heat and humidity, but we spend a lot of time near water, so it doesn’t bother us.
-The initial cold around Thanksgiving and leading into Christmas makes the holidays feel like the holidays.
+Summer means heat and humidity, but we spend much time near water, so it doesn’t bother us.
+The initial cold around Thanksgiving and Christmas makes the holidays feel like the holidays.
 But January through about mid-March is awful.
 It’s cold, the days are short, and there’s nothing to do.
 We can’t just pack up and move to Florida for three months while the kids are in school.
 But once they are out of school and hopefully off to college somewhere?
 You better believe we’ll be out of here.

 - We Should Have Enough Money: One surprise after going through this thought exercise was finding out that we are Coast FI.
 Coast FI is when you have enough saved up to where projected compounding will result in becoming financially independent at some point in the future.
 Now, this is heavily reliant on future stock market growth.
 If the stock market takes a huge long-term dive or becomes stagnant, these numbers would look much different.
 At the same time, it’s encouraging to know that even with a relatively average growth rate of 7%, we would be comfortably FI by 62 and would have nearly enough at 55 years old to where just a little extra income could hold us over.
 Keep in mind this means never investing another dime when the reality is that I have 15+ years to continue investing, which will make retirement at 55 comfortable.

 Combining these three factors seems to make sense to retire at age 55.
 In addition, my wife, a middle school teacher, would likely be able to bed around the same age.
 She has six years of retirement as a teacher and will probably return to work in a couple of years when our youngest is in kindergarten.